pruthvimanjunatha/pruthvimanjunatha.github.io/_pages/about.md

 ---

-I am a Research Assistant Professor in the Department of Civil and Coastal Engineering at University of Florida and I manage the [I-STREET emerging transportation technologies program](https://istreet.ce.ufl.edu/about).
+I am a Research Assistant Professor in the Department of Civil and Coastal Engineering at the University of Florida and I manage the [I-STREET emerging transportation technologies program](https://istreet.ce.ufl.edu/about).

 I have more than ten years of experience in transportation engineering, which includes teaching, research and working in the industry.
-My experience has been in Connected and Autonomous Vehicle (CAV) infrastructure, Human Factors and Driver Behavior, Traffic Simulation, Intelligent Transportation Systems (ITS), traffic operations and data management.
+My expertise lies in the fields of Connected and Autonomous Vehicle (CAV) infrastructure, Human Factors and Driver Behavior, Traffic Simulation, Intelligent Transportation Systems (ITS), traffic operations and data management.

 **I-STREET (Implementing Solutions from Transportation Research and Evaluation of Emerging Technologies)**